A plausible mechanism of muscle stabilization in stall conditions: Acknowledgments

 \section{Acknowledgments}

-The authors thank Marco Linari and Matthieu Caruel for helpful discussions.
+The authors thank Marco Linari and Matthieu Caruel for helpful discussion.
 H.B.R. was supported by a PhD fellowship from Ecole Polytechnique; L. T. was supported by the grant ANR-10-IDEX-0001-02 PSL.